Berkeley parents ask for safer streets after fatal crash near Cragmont

 Officer Stephanie Cole, from BPD’s traffic bureau, said BPD has tended to focus more on warnings than on tickets to try to encourage safer driving on Berkeley streets.
 Cole, who has worked in the traffic bureau for six years and also oversees the city’s crossing guard program, said her preferred approach is to choose a high-visibility spot to park so that her presence alone reminds drivers they need to follow the rules.

 “That’s my favorite way to do things,” Cole said.
-She said that, before the COVID-19 pandemic, BPD parking enforcement officers would hand out advisory warnings to community members about following traffic rules.
+She said that, before the COVID-19 pandemic, BPD parking enforcement officers would hand out warnings to community members about following traffic rules.
 But that effort has been suspended amid the pandemic.

 And the broader community conversation has now shifted, Cole noted, as “everybody works together to come up with a new way of dealing with things” that don’t prioritize enforcement.

-That said, Cole went on to say, anyone can call or email the traffic bureau to report problematic behavior so that BPD can consider whether to set up an enforcement or education operation.
+That said, Cole went on to add, anyone can call or email the traffic bureau to report problematic behavior so that BPD can consider setting up an enforcement or education operation.
 The traffic bureau has only three officers for the entire city, however, so resources are limited.

 Collier, the BUSD transportation manager, said parents must take traffic safety seriously around Cragmont, particularly as there has been a history of violations, which has gotten Berkeley in trouble with the state.
 She said that, although school buses continue to be the safest form of transportation available, there have been three school bus collisions around Cragmont.
-(These “collisions” are broadly defined and could include someone jaywalking who is struck in the roadway near a bus if the bus created a visual barrier, or if someone struck a driver who got out of a school bus to help students cross the road.)
+(These “collisions” are broadly defined and could include someone jaywalking who is struck in the roadway near a bus if the bus created a visual barrier, or if someone struck a bus driver who got out of a school bus to help students cross the road.)

 The California Highway Patrol has told the district it could face serious consequences if this keeps happening, Collier said.
 The CHP has the authority to restrict the district from using buses in a particular neighborhood if problems continue to crop up.

-“That would be an issue for Berkeley students who live in that area who need transportation to get to school,” she said, and also for students who live in the flatlands and take the bus to get up the hill to Cragmont.
+“That would be an issue for Berkeley students who live in that area who need transportation to get to school” from the La Loma Park neighborhood, she said, and also for students who live in the flatlands and take the bus to get up the hill to Cragmont.

-Among many other questions, parents also wanted to know whether a traffic signal might be a good solution to slow traffic near Cragmont to make it safer to cross the road.
+Among many other questions they submitted for Wednesday’s meeting, parents wanted to know whether a traffic signal might be a good solution to slow traffic near Cragmont to make it safer to cross the road.

 Javandel noted that it was possible, but cost prohibitive, with a price tag of $600,000 to $800,000 for a single signal.
 The city has tended toward using rapid flashing beacons and radar speed feedback signs as traffic-calming measures, he said, because they are effective and cost much less, at $20,000 to $50,000.

-In response to community interest, Javandel said the city could also look into the possibility of restricting parking along the south side of a Marin Avenue by Cragmont by painting the curb red in an effort to limit jaywalking related to student drop-offs and pick-ups.
+In response to community interest, Javandel said the city could also look into the possibility of restricting parking along the south side of a Marin Avenue adjacent to Cragmont by painting the curb red in an effort to limit jaywalking related to student drop-offs and pick-ups.

 “That’s certainly something that can be done,” Javandel said, although he cautioned that more analysis and community conversations would need to happen before anything like that would take place.
 “It’s not something staff will do without more follow-up.”